OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-137.md

 > By the rivers of Babylon,
 > There we sat and wept,
-> As we recalled Zion.
+> And we remembered Zion.

 ## Psalm 137:2